ahmedmajid92/multi-step-app/README.md

 ---

-### Why LocalStorage?
+### Why SessionStorage?
-localStorage persists data even after the browser is closed, so users can continue where they left off.
+SessionStorage persists data only for the duration of the browser session.
+This ensures that user data is retained during navigation or page reloads within the same session but is cleared once the browser tab is closed.

 ---